Where & How to Invest in EOS (EOS) in 2023

 1. Trade EOS

-As this type of trading activity may involve regular study of price movements and use of different types of analytical tools, you must indulge in it only if you know exactly what you’re doing.
+As this type of trading activity may involve the regular study of price movements and the use of different types of analytical tools, you must indulge in it only if you know exactly what you’re doing.
 Starting out EOS investors are encouraged to first learn the ropes, before investing any substantial capital.

 Where to trade EOS

-If you have decided that trading is the route you’d like to take to invest into EOS, you must start by locating a dependable and reputable brokerage platform to place your trades.
+If you have decided that trading is the route you’d like to take to invest in EOS, you must start by locating a dependable and reputable brokerage platform to place your trades.
 Owing to the significant boom witnessed in the cryptocurrency markets over the past 5 to 7 years, there are many online crypto brokers available to trade EOS.
 You must select one which meets all your requirements, and is not too difficult to use.
 Some of the well-known criteria you can use to compare and shortlist such trading platforms include their regulatory status, value-added services, spreads, customer service, deposit/withdrawal options and more.

-Needless to say, carrying out such comparative analysis can be a very time consuming task.
+Needless to say, carrying out such comparative analysis can be a very time-consuming task.
 Our team has done all the hard work and has shortlisted a brokerage platform below, based on all the important parameters listed above.

 2. Buy and HODL

-HODL is a term derived from ‘Hold’ and is actually a misspelling which came to the fore in 2013, courtesy a drunk Bitcoin investor’s rant on a Bitcoin forum!
+HODL is a term derived from ‘Hold’ and is actually a misspelling that came to the fore in 2013, courtesy of a drunk Bitcoin investor’s rant on a Bitcoin forum!
 It actually refers to the ‘Buy and Hold’ strategy, which enjoys a wider implementation today, across the broader financial spectrum, and not just in cryptocurrencies.
 Nevertheless, this strategy has proven to be particularly effective in the highly volatile cryptocurrency market.

 Buying and holding is essentially about purchasing the cryptocurrency under consideration and then holding on to it for the long term, to benefit from its price discovery.
 As EOS has pretty solid, long-term fundamentals and is a viable competitor to Ethereum too, using this strategy to invest in EOS can be particularly beneficial for anyone.
 Furthermore, as this is more like a ‘Buy it, Forget it’ kind of approach, with a long investment horizon, you don’t require any technical trading knowledge to make it work.
 Simply buy EOS and then store it somewhere safe in a cold hardware wallet, for the long-term.